smilchsack/audio_miner/README.md

 - `--segment-time`: Length of each audio segment in seconds (default: 3600).
 - `--base-dir`: Base directory for storing audio and transcription files (default: current directory).
 - `--poll-interval`: Interval in seconds between recordings (default: 5).
-- `--whisper-model`: The Whisper model to use for transcription (default: TURBO; options include TINY, BASE, SMALL, MEDIUM, LARGE, TURBO).
+- `--whisper-model`: The Whisper model to use for transcription (default: TURBO; options include TINY, BASE, SMALL, MEDIUM, LARGE, TURBO). **Warning: TURBO requires ~6GB VRAM and LARGE requires ~10GB VRAM.
+More info: [https://github.com/openai/whisper](https://github.com/openai/whisper)**

-- `--quality`: Audio bitrate for re-encoding (default: 64k).
+- `--quality`: Audio bitrate for re-encoding (e.g., 64k).
+If not specified, the original stream quality will be copied.
 - `--start-time`: Start time for transcription in YYYYMMDD_HHMMSS format.
 Only relevant when using `--transcribe-only`.
 - `--end-time`: End time for transcription in YYYYMMDD_HHMMSS format.
 Only relevant when using `--transcribe-only`.
 - `--token`: Hugging Face token for PyAnnote speaker diarization model (optional).
 If provided, diarization will be performed.